thestippe/thestippe.github.io/_drafts/statistics/causal_intro.md

 problems when we want to investigate causes which can take any real value.
 More generally, we can say that an event causes an outcome if, by modifying the cause, the outcome changes.
-This definition already puts a strong constrain on what we can investigate, since it requires that we must be able, at least in principle, to modify the cause.
+This definition already puts a strong constraint on what we can investigate, since it requires that we must be able, at least in principle, to modify the cause.